 The Mughals participated and propagated the festival whole-heartedly.

-During the rule of Akbar, colors were made in huge utensils with natural items.
+During Akbar’s rule, colors were made in huge utensils with natural items.
 These Holi parties were also known for the specially prepared culinary treats.
 Jahangir has been shown holding Mehfil-e-Holi in `Tuzk-e-Jahangiri’ (autobiography of Jahangir).
 Many court artists, such as Govardhan and Rasik, have shown Jahangir playing Holi with Noorjahan, his wife.

 This 1775 painting of a colourful Holi celebration on a palace terrace depicts Nawab of Oudh, Asaf al-Daula, celebrating the spring festival of Holi with the ladies of his court.